Q: Why did you decide to undertake ACICIS’ Flexible Language Immersion Program (FLIP) ?

 Kosa Kata: Vocabulary class with opportunity to expand vocabulary in specific fields such as language related to farming.

-Australian-Indonesian Relations IUP: Immersion class taught in English taken alongside a majority of domestic students, involved exploring different aspects of Australian-Indonesian relations such as socio-cultural, economic, trade and security relations.
+Australian-Indonesian Relations: Immersion class taught in English taken alongside a majority of domestic students, involved exploring different aspects of Australian-Indonesian relations such as socio-cultural, economic, trade and security relations.

 Q: Are you involved in any clubs/societies at the university?